rajaditya-k/Agentic_AI_Web_Development/README.md

 OPENAI_API_KEY=your_api_key_here
 LANGGRAPH_API_KEY=your_langgraph_key
 ```

-For this project, the variables are
+For this project, the required variables are:

 1. OPENAI_API_KEY
 2. COSMOS_ENDPOINT
 3. COSMOS_KEY